ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 10. {{site.data.keyword.cloud_notm}} Platform CLI command to run your app" caption-side="bottom"}

 h.
-Deploy the app to {{site.data.keyword.cloud_notm}} Platform with the deploy command (as shown in the
+Deploy the app to {{site.data.keyword.cloud_notm}} Platform with the deploy command
-    following example).
+(as shown in Example 11).

 ```
 ibmcloud dev deploy
 ```
 {: caption="Example 11. {{site.data.keyword.cloud_notm}} Platform CLI command to upload and deploys" caption-side="bottom"}

-The example below shows the commands we used to deploy the COS-WebGallery app.
+The code in Example 12 shows the commands we used in this example to initially build and deploy the COS-WebGallery app.

 ```
 ibmcloud login --sso